grnisha/GitHub-Octopus-Workshop/Workshop/WorkshopGuide/01_Summary.md

-# NDCDevOpsWorkshop Summary
+# Workshop Guide

 ## Summary

-The purpose of this repository is to take you through the "DevOps in two days with IaC, Azure, GitHub Actions, and Octopus Deploy" workshop.
+The purpose of this repository is to take you through deploying resources in Azure, using GitHub Actions and Octopus Deploy.

-This workshop will be led by [Derek Campbell](https://twitter.com/DevOpsDerek) from [Octopus Deploy](https://octopus.com/).
+This workshop has been designed by [Sarah Lean](https://www.linkedin.com/in/sazlean/).

-Please follow along with the workshop, but we all learn at different paces.
-If you feel you have completed your task, please read on or look at the [Additional Information](07_Additional_Information.md) and [Wrap up Resources](08_WrapUp_Resources.md).

-Class-led instructions are critical to this workshop and may not make sense in isolation.
+This workshop has been designed for those that are familiar with Azure and the concepts of DevOps deployments.
+You can work through the workshop at your own pace without any assistance.

 ## Agenda

-Join us for a hands-on session learning about core CI/CD concepts and best practices.
-Review real-world release management and automation problems and discover how to overcome them using Azure, GitHub Actions, and Octopus Deploy.

-During the workshop, you use a sample repository.
-We then walk you through building the application, testing it in GitHub Actions, configuring the release, and passing the artifact to Octopus Deploy for deployment.
+During the workshop you will find all the resources that you need within this repository.
+You'll walk through building a sample application, testing it in GitHub Actions, configuring it for release and then passing it off to Octopus Deploy for deploment.

-You get access to provisioning infrastructure in Azure, building a GitHub Actions workflow, and creating an Octopus Cloud instance.
-You use these tools to configure and prepare a build.
-Then you release and deploy a sample application from dev to test to production.
+The workshop will also walk you through provisioning the infrastructure you need to host the application within Azure.

 ### We'll introduce you to: